-- 1. Manual call point (MCP) interconnected with the Fire Alarm and fire brigade notification system.
-(RED in colour); or - 2.
-Manual emergency call point interconnected with the Emergency Warning System (EWS) only.
+a.
+Manual call point (MCP) - interconnected with the Fire Alarm and fire brigade notification system.
+(RED in colour).

+b.
+Manual emergency call point - interconnected with the Emergency Warning System (EWS) only.
 (WHITE in colour).

-Where Manual Call Points or Manual Emergency Call Points are subject to outdoor or harsh environments (i.e. H2S gases) they shall be a weatherproof type, of rating at, or above, IP67.
+Where Manual Call Points or Manual Emergency Call Points are subject to outdoor or harsh environments, such as H2S gases they shall be a weatherproof type, of rating at, or above, IP67.

-Manual call points are for the initiation of a fire condition and shall be installed in clearly visible and accessible locations (i.e. building exit points).
+Manual call points are for the initiation of a fire condition and shall be installed in clearly visible and accessible locations, such as building exit points.
 If not indicated, one shall be provided inside the main entrance area of each building and may be located on the FDCIE if positioned within that area.

-Manual call points (MCPs) shall be provided which comply with AS 1603.5, coloured RED and be clearly labelled "FIRE ALARM".
+Manual Call Points (MCPs) shall be provided which comply with AS 1603.5, coloured RED and be clearly labelled "FIRE ALARM."

-Manual emergency call points are for local (non-fire brigade call) site-wide emergency evacuation purposes, generally provided for larger sites in key locations only (i.e. within main control rooms).
-Where specified, they shall be interconnected with the emergency evacuation system (EWS), Amplified Sound System (single zone OWS) or EWIS (AS 4428.16 Grade 3) and shall indicate the area/zone originating the call and activate the ALERT tone and AMBER strobe lights, however, they shall not call the MFS/CFS.
+Manual emergency call points are for local (non-fire brigade call) site-wide emergency evacuation purposes, generally provided for larger sites in key locations only, such as within main control rooms.
+Where specified, they shall be interconnected with the emergency evacuation system (EWS), Amplified Sound System (single zone OWS) or EWIS (AS 4428.16 Grade 3) and shall indicate the area/zone originating the call and activate the ALERT tone and AMBER strobe lights, but they shall not call the MFS/CFS.

-Manual emergency call points (ECPs) shall also comply with AS 1603.5 with the exception that they are coloured WHITE and are clearly labelled "EMERGENCY ALARM".
-An engraved multilayered Phenolic plastic sheet, such as Gravoply, Rowmark, or approved equivalent label shall be installed above the unit indicating "LOCAL EMERGENCY ALARM" in black letters not less than 25 mm height, on a white background.
+Manual emergency call points (ECPs) shall also comply with AS 1603.5 with the exception that they are coloured WHITE and are clearly labelled "EMERGENCY ALARM."
+An engraved multilayered Phenolic plastic sheet, such as Gravoply, Rowmark, or approved equivalent label shall be installed above the unit indicating "LOCAL EMERGENCY ALARM" in black letters not less than 25 mm height on a white background.

-4.4 Exit and Emergency Lighting
+4.4 Exit and emergency lighting

-Exit and Emergency lighting shall be installed throughout all buildings locations as specified in compliance with BCA requirements, AS/NZS 2293.1 and AS/NZS 2293.3.
+Exit and Emergency lighting shall be installed throughout all building locations as specified in compliance with BCA requirements, AS/NZS 2293.1 and AS/NZS 2293.3.

-Upon failure of the electrical supply to the normal lighting in an area, irrespective of whether or not it is illuminated, each relevant emergency escape luminaire and exit sign shall be energized from its emergency supply in accordance with AS/NZS 2293.3.
+Upon failure of the electrical supply to the normal lighting in an area, irrespective of whether it is illuminated, each relevant emergency escape luminaire and exit sign shall be energised from its emergency supply in accordance with AS/NZS 2293.3.

 Where new lighting sub-circuits are required to be installed, 90-minute discharge timers with test facility shall be fitted to distribution switchboards where not currently installed.
-An Emergency Test Switch is an emergency test timer (90-minute discharge) as well as a circuit monitoring device which complies to AS 2293.1:2005 Sensing of supply failure (2.3.3).
+An Emergency Test Switch is an emergency test timer (90-minute discharge) as well as a circuit monitoring device that complies with AS 2293.1.

-Where Exit and Emergency lighting do not have a dedicated sub-circuit, fittings shall be supplied that comply with AS/NZS 2293.3 clause 4.5.
-This clause applies to emergency escape luminaires and exit signs which are provided with self-contained, automatic facilities for discharge testing (i.e.) fully stand-alone systems.
+Where Exit and Emergency lighting do not have a dedicated sub-circuit, fittings shall be supplied that comply with AS/NZS 2293.3.
+This section applies to emergency escape luminaires and exit signs, which are provided with self-contained, automatic facilities for discharge testing, that is, fully stand-alone systems.

 Where externally located, exposed to water or for any harsh environment, an IP65 weatherproof case shall be fitted to any standard exit lighting or an alternative unit, suitably rated, is to be sourced.
-Unless located in an office environment, all internally located emergency lighting is to be rated IP65, unless indicated otherwise.
+Unless located in an office environment, all internally located emergency lighting is to be rated IP65 unless indicated otherwise.